nikolap/crossword/README.md

 # crossword

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/Day8/re-frame) application to play crosswords (from the NYT).

+See https://s3.amazonaws.com/nikolaperic-public/crossword/index.html to play demo or clone and make your own tweaks.

 ## Development Mode